 And on ‘happier’ days Western incursions are presented as a form of ‘humanitarian aid’, with shots of soldiers interacting with local people, giving out sweets among children who are victims of something that ‘we are only ever there to remedy’.

-The dominance of pro, or at worst neutral, war and war industry assumptions in the mainstream can be interpreted as a systemic institutionalised attitude habitualised over many years.
+The dominance of pro war-machine assumptions in the mainstream could be interpreted as a result of blind unintentional corporate influence, habitualised over many years.
 Or questions can be raised over the active influence of interests we hardly see, and will probably never see reported openly in full detail, between war-mongering political leaders, war-profiteers and news providers.
-This is a big subject, but we presume here that both causes play a role: the influence on state-corporate owned media to deal sympathetically with major state-corporate issues – including the business of war – can be both cultural and intentional.
+This is a big subject, but we presume here that both causes play some role: the influence on state-corporate owned media to deal sympathetically with major state-corporate issues – including the business of war – can be both cultural and intentional.